Hardware Design for Post-Quantum Cryptography Polynomial Multiplier

 The Number Theoretic Transform (NTT) is a very efficient method of performing polynomial multiplication by performing a discrete fourier transform over a polynomial ring.
 This reduces the number of individual multiplications that need to be performed.

 The NTT transforms two polynomials to the frequency-domain, where they can be pointwise multiplied, and transformed back to the time-domain using the INTT, yielding the result of the polynomial multiplication.
-This transformation is optimized using a Fast-Fourier Transform (FFT) algorithm, the Cooley-Tukey butterfly in our case.
-To use this algorithm for the NTT, modular arithmetic is performed after each step to ensure the results are kept within a finite field.
+This transformation is optimized using a Fast-Fourier Transform (FFT) algorithm.
+The FFT uses the Cooley Tukey (CT) Butterfly algorithm for computing the NTT and the Gentleman-Sande (GS) Butterfly algorithm for computing the INTT.

 Butterfly RTL 4-Input NTT Block Diagram